Sony A7R versus Nikon D750

 |Sony RX1 (⇒ lft | rgt)||Full Frame||24.0||6000||4000||1080/60p||25.1||14.3||2534||93|

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the A7R has an electronic viewfinder (2400k dots), while the D750 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
-The following table reports on some other key feature differences and similarities of the Sony A7R, the Nikon D750, and comparable cameras.
+The table below summarizes some of the other core capabilities of the Sony A7R and Nikon D750 in connection with corresponding information for a sample of similar cameras.
 If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.